CIS-433-Group-Project/Memory_Management/README.md

  * First-In-First-Out
  * Random
  * Least-Recently-Used
+ * Theoretical Optimal

+ The module performs benchmark trials and assertion testing when run from the command-line.
+It is not intended to be used to gather data.

 ### Driver
 The page_driver.py module performs a series of trials for a given Behavior and Strategy as defined by the Enums in each appropriate module.
-It computes/records average data for the trials and appends it to the benchmarks.txt file.
-___
+For each trial it generates a new reference string of the appropriate behavior and parses it according to the given strategy.
+It computes/records average data for the trials and inserts it appropriately into benchmarks.csv, a comma-separated-values file.
+(Its contents are just plain text values, but it is intended to be read by a spreadsheet managing program such as Microsoft Office.
+It separates values by commas and lines by the Windows \r\n pattern.)
 ## Results
 The benchmarks.csv file provided here contains some sample results.
 Note that because the driver module performs a set of trials for each execution that each row in the results file represents an *average* result for a single *set* of